skhcjh231/blog-post/content/docs/spring24/20_/_index.md

   Fig 1.
 Example of Model Merging.
 </p>

-Figure 1 illustrates an example of model merging.
+Fig. 1 in ([Xu et al., CVPR 2024](https://arxiv.org/abs/2403.01753)) illustrates an example of model merging.
 This approach involves pair-wise comparison of weights from two pre-trained models and merging the most similar weights together.

 ### Merging Language Models
 Research on applying model merging to language models is actively progressing, with a large number of capable merged models being developed by the community.
-As a result, most of the top models on the Open LLM Leaderboard are increasingly dominated by merged models produced by language model enthusiasts.
+As a result, most of the top models on [the Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) are increasingly dominated by merged models produced by language model enthusiasts.

 **Mergekit**
 [github](https://github.com/arcee-ai/mergekit)